Blanche Brenton Carey

 Blanche Louisa Mary Boleyn Brenton Carey (1856 - 1950) was a Church of England Zenana Mission Society (CEZMS) pioneer missionary to Karachi (1885 to 1950).

 Blanche Brenton Carey's ministry in Karachi spanned a number of cataclysmic world and national events: plague epidemics, World War I, The Great Depression, political unrest, World War II and the Partition of India and the new state of Pakistan.
-When Blanche Brenton Carey first arrived in Karachi in 1885 there was one school of fifteen girl pupils, this grew over time to be nine schools with about 900 girl students, an orphanage, a Teacher Training College, and a Widows' Industrial Class.
+When she first arrived in Karachi in 1885 there was one school of fifteen girl pupils.
+Over time, this grew to be nine schools with about 900 girl students, an orphanage, a Teacher Training College, and a Widows' Industrial Class.
 The schools used different languages spoken at the time in Karachi, Gujarati, Sindhi, and Arabic.

 Blanche Brenton Carey was known for her love and support for the women of Sindh and her great zeal for evangelism.
-Blanche Brenton Carey visited the villages outside of Karachi often travelling many miles by railway and then camel.
+She visited the villages outside of Karachi, often travelling many miles by railway and then camel.

 Family

 Blanche Louisa Mary Boleyn Brenton Carey was born in Bath, Somerset, England in 1856.
 Her father was the Rev. Adolphus Frederick Carey and her mother was Harriet Mary Brenton (a distinguished author and poet).
 Her grandfather was Vice admiral Jahleel Brenton.
 Blanche Brenton Carey had two sisters and six brothers.
-Amongst her six brothers were Jahleel Brenton Carey Captain in the British Army, and Reginald Orme Brenton Carey Admiral in the Mexican Navy.
+Amongst her six brothers were Jahleel Brenton Carey, Captain in the British Army, and Reginald Orme Brenton Carey, Admiral in the Mexican Navy.

 Her father became the vicar of Brixham, Devon, England in 1861 and Blanche Brenton Carey's formative years were spent here.
-Blanche Brenton Carey helped in the Sunday School and helped her father in the parish as she visited many of the young women.
+She helped in the Sunday School and helped her father in the parish as she visited many of the young women.

 In 1884 she applied to become a missionary for the CEZMS.
 She was accepted and was sent out to Karachi in 1885.

 Early years in Karachi

 At the time of her arrival Karachi was a port town and there were many different languages spoken by the people in the town.
 Urdu was the common commercial and business language used in the streets but many spoke Marathi, Arabic, Sindhi, and Gujarati.

-Blanche Brenton Carey was sent out to Karachi as a second to a more experienced missionary Miss M T Condon.
-Blanche Brenton Carey started to learn Sindhi as soon as she arrived so that she could talk to the parents and girls in their native language.
+Blanche Brenton Carey was sent to Karachi as a second to a more experienced missionary Miss M T Condon.
+She began learning Sindhi as soon as she arrived so that she could talk to the parents and girls in their native language.
 Some thought that they would not be able to recruit the teachers needed to establish the mission work.
 However they were able to find a number of Christian women who were able to assist them in the work and to speak the necessary languages.

-There was strong opposition to work from the community.
+There was strong opposition to the work from the community.